 Most fitness experts today agree that static stretching should be performed after your workout when your muscles are completely warmed up.
 This reduces the chance of muscle strains and tears.

 - Light Cardio Warm-up – Do light to moderate cardio to warm up your muscles.
-You want to increase the temperature of the muscle and increase the blood flow to the muscle.
-This warm-up allows the muscle to both contract and relax more effectively.

 - Workout Routine – Cardio Workout or Resistance Training